Place of Employment: Pennyroyal Mental Health Center

 Role with Internship: Training Director

 Dr. Danielle Smith received her M.S. in Clinical Psychology at Auburn University in Montgomery, Alabama, in 2006.
 She added an M.A. in Clinical Psychology from the Georgia School of Professional Psychology in Atlanta, GA, in 2010, and completed her doctoral degree at the Georgia School of Professional Psychology in Atlanta, GA in 2014.
 Her dissertation explored the use of virtual reality technology with patients diagnosed with schizophrenia.
+She earned a Master of Science in Clinical Psychopharmacology from Fairleigh Dickinson University in February 2019.
 Dr. Smith is the Coordinator of Psychology Services for the Pennyroyal Center and is the primary supervisor for interns when scheduled at Pennyroyal Center.

 Dr. Smith describes her theoretical orientation as time-limited psychodynamic, and she has had specialty training in Psychological First Aid.
 Additionally, she is a certified Assessing and Managing Suicide Risk (AMSR) trainer.
 Clinically, she most enjoys psychological assessment, forensic psychology, neuropsychology, and medical psychology.
 Her supervisory orientation is Developmental, meeting clinicians where they are and supporting them in developing their professional identity.
 She prefers students who are self-motivated and take initiative in their own learning.